lospringliu/vitespa/README.md

 ## Why

-I have created several Vite apps recently.
-Setting the configs up is kinda the bottleneck for me to make the ideas simply come true within a very short time.
+Vitesse is a great place to start with a vite app because it let's you start immediately.
+But sometimes you need a simple PWA without SSG/SSR.

-So I made this starter template for myself to create apps more easily, along with some good practices that I have learned from making those apps.
-It's strongly opinionated, but feel free to tweak it or even maintains your own forks. [(see community maintained variation forks)](#variations)
+This template is strongly opinionated, but feel free to tweak it or even maintains your own forks. [(see community maintained variation forks)](#variations)